xuri/excelize-doc/en/chart.md

 ### 2D stacked bar chart {#barStacked}

-For example, add a chart that like the this:
+For example, add a 2D stacked bar chart that like the this:

 !["create 2D stacked bar chart with excelize using Go"](./images/2d_stacked_bar_chart.png "create 2D stacked bar chart with excelize using Go")